awslabs/lambda-streams-to-firehose/README.md

 # Kinesis Streams to Kinesis Firehose Forwarder

 Kinesis Streams gives customers the ability to process streaming big data at any scale with low latency and high data durability.
 Kinesis Firehose simplifies delivery of streaming data to Amazon S3 and Redshift with a simple, automatically scaled and zero operations requirement.
-Customers can also utilise the Kinesis Agent (citation) to automatically publish file data to Kinesis Streams and/or Kinesis Firehose delivery streams.
+Customers can also utilise the Kinesis Agent (http://docs.aws.amazon.com/firehose/latest/dev/writing-with-agents.html) to automatically publish file data to Kinesis Streams and/or Kinesis Firehose delivery streams.
 For those customers who are already using Kinesis Streams for real time processing, and would also like to take advantage of Kinesis Firehose for archival of their Stream data, a simple way of pushing data from a Stream to a Firehose Delivery Stream is needed.

 This project contains an AWS Lambda function which does just that, without any need for customer development.
 It is highly efficient and preserves Stream data ordering.
 The target Firehose Delivery Stream is referenced by tagging the Kinesis Stream with the Delivery Stream name to forward to.

 # Pre-requisites

 In order to effectively use this function, you should already have configured a Kinesis Stream, as well as a Kinesis Firehose Delivery Stream, and ensured that producer applications can write to the Stream, and that the Firehose Delivery Stream is able to deliver data to S3 or Redshift.
 This function makes no changes to Streams or Firehose configurations.
-You must also have the AWS Command Line Interface (citation) installed to take advantage of the Stream Tagging utility supplied
+You must also have the AWS Command Line Interface (https://aws.amazon.com/cli) installed to take advantage of the Stream Tagging utility supplied

 # Deploying